Approximation algorithms for noncommutative CSPs: Introduction

+A related question is: What is the ratio between the optimal classical value and the optimal noncommutative value for the CSPs discussed in this paper?
+Similar questions have been asked in the context of nonlocal games for the ratio of classical and quantum values, see for example~\cite{briet2009multiplayer,rosicka2024constructive}.

+\item {\bf Other CSPs}: The construction of approximate isometries discussed earlier crucially relies on the vectors being real.
+Thus, as it currently stands, our algorithm works only for the classes of CSPs introduced in Section \ref{sec:csp-definitions}, \emph{i.e.} \emph{homogeneous CSPs} and \emph{smooth CSPs}.
+These are subclasses of linear $2$-CSPs where the canonical SDP relaxation can always be assumed to be real.
+Can we extend the framework of approximate isometries to all linear $2$-CSPs?
+See also Question~\ref{q:isometry-complex} and Section~\ref{sec:grothendieck}.

-\item {\bf Nonsynchronous regime for nonlocal games}: From the perspective of nonlocal games, our algorithm is approximating only the synchronous quantum value.
-Could this framework be extended to also approximate the quantum value?
-See section \ref{sec:nonlocal_games} where we defined the quantum and synchronous quantum values of nonlocal games.
+\item {\bf Non-synchronous Regime}: From the perspective of nonlocal games, our algorithm approximates the \emph{synchronous quantum value}.
+Could this framework be extended to also approximate the \emph{quantum value}?
+See Section~\ref{sec:nonlocal_games} where we define the quantum and synchronous quantum values of a nonlocal game.

+\item {\bf Finite-Dimensionality}: We mentioned that noncommutative $\cut{3}$ is $\coRE$-hard.
+This implies that there is an instance for which the optimal value is not attained in any finite dimensional Hilbert space.
+Can we explicitly construct an example?